-Kidepo Valley Park – away from the crowds and off of the beaten paths on roads less traveled.
+Kidepo Valley Park – away from the crowds and off the beaten paths on less traveled roads.

-The Road to Kidepo Valley Park is a Road less Traveled – This is not Route 66 across the USA – but this is remote Africa – one of the Reasons it is so isolated is that getting there is so severe flight is expensive.
+The Road to Kidepo Valley Park is a Road Less Traveled – This is not Route 66 across the USA – but this is remote Africa – one of the reasons it is so isolated is that getting there is so severe flight is expensive.
+Read more here.

 On the way to or near Kidepo Valley Park, we will arrange a visit with the Karamojong People in a Manyatta, a permanent homestead.
 The men and boys take the cows to pasture away from the Manyatta for grazing living in Krals.

-A one of a kind – off-the-beaten-path experience on a private Safari in Uganda.
-The Karamojong have clung on to their ways and traditions of old, their tribal dances, blood-drinking from cows, cattle raiding (the latter has been significantly reduced), and kept their traditional beliefs.
-Learn their culture, ways, and traditions on a visit to a Manyatta Village, which we will arrange beforehand for you.
+A one-of-a-kind – off-the-beaten-path experience on a private Safari in Uganda.
+The Karamojong have clung to their ways and traditions of old, tribal dances, blood-drinking from cows, cattle raiding (the latter has been significantly reduced), and kept their traditional beliefs.
+Learn their culture, ways, and traditions on a visit to Manyatta Village, which we will arrange beforehand for you.

-There are no overnight stays in a Manyatta – only day-visits.
+There are no overnight stays in a Manyatta – only day visits.
+Read more here.

-It is another one of those hidden away trails.
-There is no road here, just a path, everything from the villages comes down, while provisions, including beef obtained in barters, is carried up.
+It is another one of those hidden-away trails.
+There is no road here, just a path, everything from the villages comes down, while provisions, including beef obtained in barters, are carried up.

 It is not a typical tourist activity, but you visit ancient people high up in the mountains.
 Here you Learn their culture and traditions, dances, village life, and more.

-It is a full day trip up and down, most rewarding, but you must be in reasonable physical shape to scale the mountains.
+It is a whole day trip up and down, most rewarding, but you must be in reasonable physical shape to scale the mountains.

-A one-of-a-kind activity that is not to be missed visiting Uganda and especially Kidepo Valley Park.
+A one-of-a-kind activity not to be missed is visiting Uganda, especially Kidepo Valley Park.
 Special arrangements have to be arranged for you to participate in this activity.
+Read more here.

-Mount Elgon and the Sipi Falls area are in the cooler portions of Eastern Uganda.
+Mount Elgon and the Sipi Falls area are in the more excellent portions of Eastern Uganda.
 It is an adventure country off the beaten and on the road less traveled in Uganda.

 Besides, there are the nearby Rock Paintings in the Nyero Caves, a visit to the Abayudaya Jews of Uganda, Coffee plantations, and the semi-annual Bagisu Public Male Circumcision, all away from the usual Western Uganda Tourist Trails.

-Eastern Uganda has much to offer, but it is not a primate country, that is why you have fewer visitors in this area.
+Eastern Uganda has much to offer, but it is not a primate country, so you have fewer visitors in this area.
+Read more here.

-The Kibiro Fishing Village and Salt Gardens are placed on the Eastern Shores of Lake Albert that is definitely off the beaten path.
-The only reasonable way to get there is a steep hike down the Western Rift Valley Escarpment, not for the faint-hearted.
-A new road has been recently added, making it a bit more accessible.
+The Kibiro Fishing Village and Salt Gardens are placed on the Eastern Shores of Lake Albert, which are definitely off the beaten path.
+The only reasonable way to get there is a steep hike down the Western Rift Valley Escarpment, which is not for the faint-hearted.
+A new road has been recently added, making it more accessible.
 However, you can hike down and up and use the ancient path that has been used for hundreds of years.

 It amazes you how people can live under such harsh conditions, isolated, away from roads, where everything is carried in or out on a path can survive.
 This is undoubtedly not a Tourist orientated village.

-The Rwenzori Mountains of the Moon, Africa’s tallest mountain range, is in Southwest Uganda.
-It is one of those hidden places off the beaten path – indeed, a road less traveled.
+The Rwenzori Mountains of the Moon, Africa’s tallest mountain range, is in Southwest Uganda, and it is one of those hidden places off the beaten path – indeed, a road less traveled.

-If you can not climb the mountains, the are the Rwenzori Mini-Hike, foothills hikes, the 3 day Mahoma Trail, plus forest hikes and hill hikes outside of the park.
+If you can not climb the mountains, they are the Rwenzori Mini-Hike, foothills hikes, the three-day Mahoma Trail, plus forest hikes and hill hikes outside of the park.

 The Rwenzori Foothills is an excellent add-on to Kibale Forest and Queen Elizabeth Park.
-You will need a minimum of one day to add this to your safari.
+You will need one day to add this to your safari.
+Read more here.

-The Semliki Valley – a national park and wildlife reserve off the beaten tourist path.
+The Semliki Valley – is a national park and wildlife reserve off the beaten tourist path.